backstage/backstage/.changeset/mighty-books-refuse.md

 '@backstage/plugin-playlist': minor
 ---

-Redfines definition of BackstageRouteObject to comply with how React Router works in React 18.
+Redefines definition of BackstageRouteObject to comply with how React Router works in React 18.
 Additionally, narrows types where necessary to further comply with types in React 18.
 Namely, `any` is made explicit, and cases where types could be various values at runtime are now handled internally.